cantaloupe-project/cantaloupe/README.md

 * Simple
 * Easy to get working
 * Pluggable resolvers for filesystem and HTTP sources
-* Pluggable image processors for different source image formats
+* Pluggable processors for different source image formats

 ## What It Doesn't Do

 * Cache anything.
-It may or may not do this some day.
-In the meantime, a caching reverse proxy would be an option.
+A caching reverse proxy can do a better job.
 * Write log files.
 Log messages go to standard output.
 * Run inside an application server. ([Rationale] (http://johannesbrodwall.com/2010/03/08/why-and-how-to-use-jetty-in-mission-critical-production/))